Taken from the novel, Killing Of An Old Man, by John Wilson Bach

 Fortunately, it was the habit of Mr. Thimson to repeat each particular request from the pulpit for those who didnât hear the first time.
 We had a lot of them kind with all the old folks in attendance.
 So I scooted up on my seat and turned my good ear toward him to hear better.

 âSo it seems young Constantine Fellows, guest singer a few months back, I think we all remember, has gotten herself into a bit of sin.
-Letâs do remember her in prayer, Thank you Mrs. Dinkins for bringing bitcoin poker her to our attention.â
+Letâs do remember her in prayer, Thank you Mrs. Dinkins for bringing Fake Designer Handbags her to our attention.â

 I couldnât cipher any more than that.
 Itâs all I thought about that afternoon.
 Bud wanted to go up in the woods and hunt squirrels that afternoon, but it held little interest for me.
 I went though, as the thought of sitting around the house held no appeal either.
 We went to our usual spot, up in the hills to the west of town and a little north.
 I wonder if that area is still woods even?
 Back then, we could get lost in them woods.
 Not really lost, but it felt like we was a million miles from town when we got up in the heart of âem.
 And squirrels everywhere.
 Weâd usually get a few and then get home and skin âem over at Budâs.